Lavender Care: How to Grow Lavender in Pots and Containers

 Whilst English Lavender does not bloom for as long as French lavenders, they are much more cold hardy, live for 15 years or more, have a finer fragrance, and popular varieties such as ‘Hidcote‘ and ‘Munstead‘ stay a more compact size making them ideal for pots and containers.

-French lavender flowers for much longer and can flower for 3 months in a Mediterranean climate but the fragrance is less strong.
+My French lavender flowers last much longer and can flower for 3 months in a Mediterranean climate, but the fragrance is less strong although I still think it smells very sweet.

 Hybrid lavenders such as ‘Grosso‘ can flower for around 2 months starting in June or July and exude a strong fragrance although they tend to grow rather large so may need repotting more often.